September Six: Lynne Kanavel Whitesides

-Lynne Kanavel Whitesides is a Mormon feminist and is noted for speaking on the Mother in Heaven.
+Lynne Kanavel Whitesides was a Mormon feminist and was noted for speaking on the Mother in Heaven.
 Whitesides was the first of the group to experience church discipline and was disfellowshipped September 14, 1993.
-Though technically still a member, Whitesides claims that she "exploded" out of the church and her marriage in 1993, and she now considers herself a practitioner of Native American philosophies.
+Though technically still a member, Whitesides stated that she "exploded" out of the church and her marriage in 1993 and considered herself a practitioner of Native American philosophies.
+She died from pneumonia on July 7, 2025.

 Avraham Gileadi

 Avraham Gileadi is a Hebrew scholar and literary analyst, who is considered theologically conservative.
 Following his 1981 Ph.D. in ancient studies from Brigham Young University, he published a new interpretive translation of the Book of Isaiah in 1988 and a study of its eschatological prophecies in 1991.
 Mormon scholars, including Hugh Nibley, Truman G. Madsen and Ellis Rasmussen, praised his work, but his argument that the Isaiah prophecies pointed to a human "Davidic king" who would emerge in the Last Days, apart from Jesus Christ, was controversial, and his second book was pulled from the shelves by its publisher, church-owned Deseret Book.
 The reasons for his excommunication on September 15 are unclear.
 According to Margaret Toscano (whose husband was among the September Six and who would also later be excommunicated), Gileadi's "books interpreting Mormon scripture challenged the exclusive right of leaders to define doctrine," but Gileadi himself disputes that characterization.
-The church (who? high council, someone else?) afterwards reversed its disciplinary action against him and expunged it from the church's records, which is now officially regarded (by who?) as having never happened.
+In 1996, Gileadi was rebaptized into the church after a second membership council, conducted by his stake president.
+As with all LDS Church rebaptisms, the original disciplinary action was expunged from the church's records, and is now treated as if it never happened.
 Gileadi is currently an active member of the church.
-He has continued to write books on Isaiah, including The Literary Message of Isaiah (2002) and Isaiah Decoded: Ascending the Ladder to Heaven (2002).